Dow Dividend Strategy Historical Returns

 not included.
 This is different from the results presented by

-most others.
+many others.
 I did this mainly as a matter of convenience, but

 there are other reasons to exclude the dividends.
 Historically,